 Storage

 The Workgroup recognised that the requirement for application of at least a 50% discount to the Reserve Price at Storage Connection Points was proposed in order to comply with Article 9 of EU Tariff Code.

+Some Workgroup participants wished to query the implications of any Storage Discount for any new Storage facility, along with how any User Commitment would be derived.

+Workgroup participants noted that User Commitment is not proposed to be changed by any of these Modifications.

 LNG